silkroadnomad/orbitdb-blog/README.md

 # orbit-db decentralized blog
 ## features
-- create your own decentralized blog with your own identity key
+- create your own decentralized blog with your own decentralized identity (right now metamask only)
-- add other identities (metamask supported right now) in order to allow writing to the blog
+- add other identities (metamask supported right now) in order to allow writing / admin permissions to the blog
 - upload images to ipfs as attachments for the post
 - images stored anywhere on ipfs can be embedded inside markdown using IPFS CID instead filename
+- (roadmap) pin image cids and orbitdb cids on aleph-im / ar-weave
+- (roadmap) uploaded images can be minted as nft and sold on the integrated marketplace
+- (roadmap) running a puppeter-js headless browser inside mobile app / or the project inside react-native headless js
-- (planed) writing comments (everybody allowed)
+- (roadmap) writing comments (everybody allowed)
-- (planed) writing comments only against btc deposit to prevent spam
+- (roadmap) writing comments only against btc deposit to prevent spam
-- (planed) create several react-ui components to display features posts and/or posts with a certain tag
+- (roadmap) create several react-ui components to display features posts and/or posts with a certain tag

 ## demo
 - https://ipfs.le-space.de/ipns/decentrasol.network / https://decentrasol.network